Lima Memorial Health System Logo

 • Foot deformity (very high arch to feet)

-• Foot drop (inability to hold foot horizontal)
+• Foot drop (inability to point foot upward to hold it horizontal)

 • Loss of lower leg muscle, which leads to skinny calves